idleira/minishell/README.md

   → our minishell doesn’t support command chaining with ;, &&, or ||, but excels in other features.

 ##

+completing this project was both challenging and demanding, pushing us to the limits of our coding abilities. ᕦ(ò_óˇ)ᕤ

+however, it also provided invaluable learning experiences that have given us the confidence to tackle almost any programming challenge.

+## a huge thank you

+ to [marianna](https://github.com/fraumarzhuk) for collaboration — it was a great experience working together. (´｡• ᵕ •｡`)♡

 ## our final grade: